 I never felt like giving up but there have been times where I realized I might need to change strategies with my daughters.

-When Rachel was almost 2, her main exposure to Cantonese was from me and the resources I found.
+When R was almost 2, her main exposure to Cantonese was from me and the resources I found.
 Dad would speak to her occasionally in Cantonese.
 Once, I thought it was funny when my daughter tried to “correct” dad’s tones and pronunciation in Cantonese.
 That’s when I had to discuss with her that daddy’s Chinese is probably right and mommy’s Chinese is probably wrong.

 What is the most rewarding thing about raising bilingual kids?